Last Updated on January 24th, 2020

 Do Not Walk Around Barceloneta Wearing a Swimming Suit

 Barcelona is a resort city, but locals, who are working and doing their routine, do not like to see half-naked tourists.
 Seriously, I don’t think people are walking in swimming suits in a place where they live, so it is really surprising why they are doing it on their travels.

 Show respect.
 Put some clothes on when leaving the beach.
 Nowadays the selection of beach clothing is really wide.
 Everyone can find something to his taste and budget.
-It is not difficult to cover up and wear at least a pareo or shorts and t-shirt.
+It is not difficult to cover up and wear at least a pareo or shorts and a t-shirt.